valentinesamuel/Zou-farm-landing-page/README.md

 ### This website is been built using HTML, CSS and JavaScript.

 ## Client
-##This website is an imaginary website implemented from a figma design mockup
+### This website is a fictional website implemented from a figma design mockup for a fictional firm